Archive for August, 2016

 Last year Segway succeeded in preventing the import into the United States of just about every kind of self-balancing device (see Big win for Segway in patent war against….everyone!).
 For an backgrounder to this topic see our article Big trouble begins for Segway copycats (September 2015).

-UPDATED: this article was originally published on 1 August 2016 and was updated with additional information on 15 December 2016
+UPDATED: this article was originally published on 1 August 2016, and was updated with additional information on 15 December 2016 and again on 22 February 2017

 We’ve been asked about the differences between the Ninebot by Segway miniPRO and the similar-looking (but actually quite different) Xiaomi/Ninebot ‘mini’ model that is sold in China.